23 November 2025

 Say it aloud: Jade Companions of the Flower Dance.

-Even now the words resonate with forbidden sensuality and resurrected sensibility, the lost rhythms of which we are reminded by Minoan frescoes and echoes of forgotten music, harps and flutes and drums, the choreography of women free enough to arch their backs and swirl their unbound hair, of men bold enough to join her – the Counterculture's breathtaking ghost-image remembrance of the once-was when God was a Woman and its implicit glimpses of what might have been and yes its premonitions of what might yet be. -- LB/29 May 2011
+Even now the words resonate with forbidden sensuality and resurrected sensibility, the lost rhythms of which we are reminded by Minoan frescoes and echoes of forgotten music, harps and flutes and drums, the choreography of women free enough to arch their backs and swirl their unbound hair, of men bold enough to join them – the Counterculture's breathtaking ghost-image remembrance of the once-was when God was a Woman and its implicit glimpses of what might have been and yes its premonitions of what might yet be. -- LB/29 May 2011

 Photographs by Loren Bliss copyright 1967, 2011, 2022, 2025